awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

 Your Kubernetes service must specify the `NodePort` type to use this traffic mode\.
 + **IP** – Registers pods as targets for the ALB\.
 Traffic reaching the ALB is directly routed to pods for your service\.
 You must specify the `alb.ingress.kubernetes.io/target-type: ip` annotation to use this traffic mode\.

-For other available annotations supported by the ALB Ingress Controller, see [Ingress annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/guide/ingress/annotations/) on GitHub\.
+To tag ALBs created by the controller, add the following annotation to the controller: `alb.ingress.kubernetes.io/tags`\.
+For a list of all available annotations supported by the AWS load balancer controller, see [Ingress annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/guide/ingress/annotations/) on GitHub\.

-This topic shows you how to configure the ALB Ingress Controller to work with your Amazon EKS cluster\.
+This topic shows you how to configure the AWS load balancer controller to work with your Amazon EKS cluster\.<a name="deploy-lb-controller2"></a>

-**Important**
-You can't use the AWS ALB ingress controller to deploy ALBs with [Private clusters](private-clusters.md), but you can create ALBs and NLBs with IP targets in private clusters using the AWS load balancer controller\.<a name="deploy-lb-controller2"></a>

 **To deploy the AWS load balancer controller to an Amazon EKS cluster**